-- Education: The CMAB develops pamphlets, brochures, recipes and other educational materials to inform the public about California's milk industry and the importance of milk and other dairy products in their diets.
+- Education: The CMAB develops pamphlets, brochures, recipes and other educational materials to inform the trade and public about California's dairy industry and the importance of milk and other dairy products in their diets.

 - Research: The CMAB conducts ongoing research to improve food safety and cow herd health care and productivity.

 CMAB programs are managed and coordinated by a professional staff headquartered in Tracy, Calif.
 Staff members have backgrounds in a variety of specialties, including advertising, in-store product merchandising, retail management training, public information, public relations and international economics.
 The staff is assisted by outside agencies that create and execute various promotional programs.
 Research projects and programs are primarily conducted through the California Dairy Research Foundation, but also under contract with companies in the private sector and major universities in the public sector.